uvmetal/neo-halite/README.md

 ## Manual Server Software Installation

-This step shouldn't be necessary unless you are customizing your build.

 The standard build uses Sailjs as a localhost server.
-Install the software requirements for Sails manually like so.
+Before you can lift sails you will need to install the software requirements for Sails manually like so.

 ```
 cd server
 yarn
 ```

+Test by doing `sails lift` and then browse to localhost:2328.

+*TODO*: What should be on the page if you browse directly to the Sailsjs back-end?
+* service status
+* service manager / admin login
+* branding and reference
+* interface to decouple service from the front-end in the form of a deployment package along with instructions on how to point the front-end to it

+## Server Configuration Notes

+### Default Server Port

+To modify the Sailjs server port that is used when starting Sails from Electron, for now, you will have to edit `public/electron.js` and change the variable `serverPort`.

+*TODO*: Server service configuration option should be able to control this directly from the Electron front-end.

+For `sails lift`, edit `server/.sailsrc` and change the port configuration variable.

 # Development